Have you ever wondered how you can teach your kids about the Bible at home? What better way than to start with the fruit of the Spirit – for kids!

 It’s always good to use fun, hands-on activities that are made specifically for kids!

-Bringing in fun to help aid them in learning about the fruit of the spirit will go far, and can be done over and over again, reiterating each one in their minds. 🙂
+Bringing in fun to help aid them in learning about the fruit of the spirit and making the right choice in life will go far, and can be done over and over again, reiterating each one in their minds. 🙂

-Here are some great books, songs, activities, games, and printables you can use to help teach the fruit of the spirit for kids!!
+Here are some great books, songs, activities, visual aids, and printables you can use to help teach the fruit of the spirit for kids!!

 Books For Kids About The Fruit Of The Spirit: